For magician Justin Flom, 2016 came in like a lion and went out like a raging lion. And 2017 looks like that lion still hasn’t been fed.

 As the year has progressed companies like Cox Media, Benefit Cosmetics, Walmart and OneMain Financial booked Justin to entertain at their conventions and company meetings.

-Most recently, Coca Cola flew Justin to Croatia to tape several commercials touting the beverage giant’s new branding and packaging for Coke products.
+Coca Cola flew Justin to Croatia to tape several commercials touting the beverage giant’s new branding and packaging for Coke products.
 In the "Taste the Magic" spot, Justin plays a waiter who approaches a table with a tray full of Cokes.
 One woman tells him she didn't order a regular Coke.
 Not problem for Justin Flom, as he transforms it into a bottle of Coca-Cola Zero right in front of the group.
-The commercial was taped strictly with Justin’s magic and camera tricks.
+The commercial was taped strictly with Justin’s magic and no camera tricks.

 What sets Justin Flom apart from most other magicians is the simplicity of his magic and the fact that he cracked the code on doing close-up magic on giant stages.
 He holds the distinction of being the first magician ever to perform card tricks for a sold out crowd at the fabled Madison Square Garden.